 I like this way of doing it, because if you are entering every year, you get a free annual subscription, and you’ll end up with a nice collection of songwriting software.
 These smaller contests have good ideas!

-The contest only costs $10 to enter, making it the lowest entry fee I’ve seen so far.
+The contest only costs $15 to enter, making it one of the lowest entry fees I’ve seen so far.
 Every song gets a full listen during the screening process, and an additional screening for film and TV placement.

 The grand prize is $1,000, a full band demo recorded at Colorado Sound Studios, and an acoustic demo as well.
 If you don’t want the acoustic demo, you can have a song professionally mixed for free.